[ Printer Friendly Version ] [ Report Abuse ]

 Background: Font color:

-“-We already know about the Gypsy wars, Hermione,” Ron said.
-“We aren’t that stupid.
-Skip to the good part already!”
+“- Yes, we already know about the Gypsy wars, Hermione,” Ron cut in again.
+“Can't you just skip ahead to the good part already?”

-Hermione stopped reading and they all considered what they had just read about.
-At last, McGonagall said, “well, if the rumor is true, then that would explain why Voldemort is trying to enlist the Gypsy Clan.”
+Hermione stopped reading and they all considered what they had just heard.
+At last, McGonagall was the first to speak.
+“If the rumors are true, then that would certainly explain why Voldemort is trying to find the only known Gypsy Clan.”

 Ron furrowed his brow, trying to figure out how she had arrived at that conclusion.
 “How so, professor?”

-“Well, if this leader of theirs is over 300 years old, then she must be getting ready to die. which would mean that her daughters’ daughter is about to take over the clan,” McGonagall explained.
-“The new girl will be inexperienced and vulnerable, so if Voldemort can get to her and control her, he will eventually control the entire clan.”
+“Well, if this leader of theirs has been in power for over three-hundred years now, then I imagine that she is quite old.
+It is possible that this Queen Carla is getting ready to die; which means that her granddaughter is probably preparing to take over the clan now,” McGonagall explained.
+“Whoever this new girl is, she is likely to be inexperienced and, therefore, vulnerable.
+So if Voldemort can get to her and control her, then he will inevitably be able to control the entire clan.”

-“Which would not be good!”
+“Which would not be good at all!”
 Hermione exclaimed.
-“I’ve read about them before and Gypsies are extremely powerful.
-I for one wouldn’t want to have to face one in a battle!”
+“These Gypsies seem to be extremely powerful, and I for one would not want to have to face one in battle.”

-“Well, I for one am not afraid of no girl,” Ron said enthusiastically.
+“Well, I'm not afraid of no girl,” Ron said enthusiastically.
 In a flash, Hermione whipped out her wand and aimed it at him.
 Ron yelped in fear.

 “You were saying?”
 Hermione stated.

 Hermione shook her head in disgust.
-“You know, maybe if they didn’t have to stay hidden all the time, and if Rufus would just allow the Gypsies back into society, maybe, just maybe, we wouldn’t even have this problem.
-But do you think he’s going to do that?
-Hell no he isn’t!
-Which means that now we have to try to find them before he does!”
+“You know, maybe if they didn’t have to stay hidden all the time, and perhaps if Scrimgeour would consider allowing the Gypsies back into society; then maybe, just maybe, we wouldn’t have this problem.
+But, of course, we all know that he will never allow that to happen.
+Which, of course, means that now we will have to try to find them before Voldemort does.”

 Ron smiled at Hermione.
-She was so passionate about equal rights and he loved watching her get all worked-up about it.
+She was so passionate about equal rights and he loved watching her get all worked up about it.
 She noticed him smiling and frowned at him.
-“It’s not funny Ronald!” she exclaimed.
+“This is not funny Ronald!” she exclaimed.